How to Create a Student Design Portfolio for HSC English Extension 2 Major Work?

 Project Proposal

-Think about the design situation, preliminary research and project parameters (your constraints, limitations and opportunities such as time, skills, finance and resources).
-After considering these things, you should be able to put together a design brief - like I said before you do not need to state exactly what you will be producing at this stage but you should have a clear need and target market.
+After considering these things, you should be able to put together a design brief.
+Like I said before, you do not need to state exactly what you will be producing at this stage, but you should have a clear need and target market.

 Project Management

 Use this section as a checklist for your research/ experimentation.
-Think about possible design ideas, materials, tools and techniques… What will make your project successful?
+Think about possible design ideas, materials, tools and techniques etc. What will make your project successful?

-What about a Finance Plan?
-Successful projects do not need to be expensive projects but careful planning will ensure you use the funds available to you effectively - establish a budget and track discrepancies between proposed and actual costs.
+• Finance Plan: Successful projects do not need to be expensive projects but careful planning will ensure you use the funds available to you effectively.
+Establish a budget and track discrepancies between proposed and actual costs.

 Project Development and Realisation